abpframework/abp/docs/en/UI/Angular/Multi-Tenancy.md

 ### Handling Domain-based Tenant not found

-When the application is initiated and a domain-based tenant is active, it makes a request for validating tenant.
-If it cannot be located.
-The Angular application calls the function.
-The function displays an error message, but you can customize the functionality by injecting the 'TENANT_NOT_FOUND_BY_NAME' token into the function.
+When the application is initialized and a domain-based tenant is active, it makes a request for validating tenant.
+If it cannot be located, the Angular application calls the function.
+The function displays an error message, but you can customize the functionality by injecting the `TENANT_NOT_FOUND_BY_NAME` token into the function.

 Example:
 ```ts